ArditVani/Practice/README.md

 # Practice
-Working on solving short exercises or tasks to improve my skills in manipulating data.
+Working on solving exercises or tasks to improve my skills in manipulating data.